jsteigelman/art-flash/README.md

 # Art Flash

 ## Description
 This website is currently in progress!
-Art Flash uses APIs from the Metropolitan Museum of Art and Smithsonian Institution to display randomly selected artworks, and their cataloging information, to the user.
+Art Flash presents an artwork record (containing the image and full cataloging information) to the curious user.
+The artworks are selected from the collections of the Metropolitan Museum of Art and Smithsonian Institution.

 ## Live Site URL
 [https://steigelman-art-flash.netlify.app/](https://steigelman-art-flash.netlify.app/)